-The Santa Monica Community College District has an Academic Renewal policy to alleviate past academic performance of a student when such work is not reflective of his/her current demonstrated achievement.
+The Santa Monica Community College District has an Academic Renewal policy to alleviate past academic performance of a student when such work is not reflective of their current demonstrated achievement.
 Academic renewal is designed to review past unsatisfactory grades attained by a student.
-It is based on the recognition that, due to unusual circumstances, the change of major, or circumstances beyond the control of a student, the past unsatisfactory work will negatively affect an individual's academic standing and unnecessarily prolong the rate at which he/she may complete his/her current objectives.
+It is based on the recognition that, due to unusual circumstances, the change of major, or circumstances beyond the control of a student, the past unsatisfactory work will negatively affect an individual's academic standing and unnecessarily prolong the rate at which they may complete their current objectives.